The Emperor Wears No Clothes

 If the injustices and complete lack of self-determination afforded to us by the current government administration is not corrected, our very livelihood will suffer.

 We encourage supporters of our party to join us in non-compliance.
-We have no interest nor obligation to obey an authority so brutish it collects tax revenues from the populace while simultaneously violating their constitutional rights.
+We have no interest nor obligation to obey an authority so brutish it prosecutes and collects tax revenues from the populace while simultaneously violating their constitutional rights.
 Not permitting a federal party to assemble publicly and communicate its policies to voters only demonstrates that our democracy in its current state is an illusion.

 We will continue informing foreign governments of the fraudulent and unconstitutional elections Canada is hosting.

 If the Canadian Government prohibits a federal political party from exercising their ability to assemble and speak then it only follows that that federal party prohibit the Canadian Government from speaking on its behalf.

 Leader of the Canadian Nationalist Party